...

 3. Attention To Details:

 Details matter a lot when it comes to solving issues in a creative way.
-An analytical thinker has the skill of being attentive to details involved in the scenarios.
+An analytical thinker has the skill of being attentive to the details involved in the scenarios.

 You should also be able to spot things and points that no one else can.
 It will help in understanding small yet important points that could be useful for solving issues.